Cassie-Campbell/Secure-Folder/README.md

   <li>Change The File Extension From .txt to .bat Or Direct Download The .bat File(This .Bat File Already Contain Password -123456)</li>
   <li>Run The .bat File , It Will Give You A Locker Folder, Place Your Files In Folder</li>
   <li>Then Run The .bat File Again!
 It Will Hide Your Folder And locks It With Your Given Password(To Change Password See Below Section)</li>
+  <li>Get .txt File IN Src Folder Of This Repository!</li>
   </ol>

 ## How Make Folder And To Change Password?

-1. Go And Edit .Txt File And Find This
+1. Go And Edit .Txt File And Find This!

 ```
 set/p "pass=>"